WICG/display-locking/explainers/isvisible.md

   rendering state and makes the DOM subtree not take up any time while processing rendering.
-* `content-visibility: hidden`: this hides the subtree of an element, without destroying the rendering state.
+* `content-visibility: hidden`: this hides the subtree of an element, without destroying the rendering state (i.e. its layout box is preserved).
 It also makes the DOM subtree not take up any time while processing rendering, but allows for the possibility for such rendering state to be forced (e.g. via calls to getBoundingClientRect).
 It also allows the element's subtree to be shown again quicker than `display: